-Each year, nearly 2 million people in the U.S. suffer a traumatic brain injury.
-Many of these brain injuries are the consequence of accidents caused by the negligence of others, and sadly, result in permanent disability or even death.
+A traumatic brain injury can have devastating effects.
+Many brain injuries are the consequence of accidents caused by the negligence of others, and sadly, result in permanent disability or even death.

 The effects of a traumatic brain injury can be devastating, not only for the individual who suffers the injury, but for their family, as well.
 Our Allentown brain injury lawyers have a true understanding of the difficulties and burdens that accompany a traumatic brain injury.